-83.2% of surveys included the age of the alleged victim at the time the abuse occurred or at the time the abuse began.
-However, it is important to understand that in retrospective studies, particularly where there is a delay in the reporting of the events, the possibility exists that alleged victims did not remember specific ages when the abuse began.
-See Section 5.1 for a review of the literature on "telescoping."
+Eighty-four percent of surveys included the age of the alleged victim at the time the abuse occurred or at the time the abuse began.
+It is important to understand that in retrospective studies, particularly where there is a delay in the reporting of the events, the possibility that alleged victims did not remember the specific dates correctly must be considered.
+(See Section 5.1 for a review of the research on this phenomeon, called "telescoping.")

-The majority of alleged victims of child sexual abuse lived with both parents.
+The substantial majority of alleged victims of child sexual abuse, or almost four out of five, lived with both parents.
+Information about the residence of the alleged victim was provided on 70% of the Victim Surveys.